Claude Code: Setup and Usage Tutorial¶

 1. What is Claude Code?¶

 Claude Code is an AI-powered development assistant built by Anthropic that integrates directly into your development workflow.
-Unlike simple code completion tools, Claude Code is an agentic AI system capable of:

 - Understanding entire codebases through contextual analysis